 9. Pack one bag of toiletries.

 You’re allowed one sandwich-sized bag of toiletries when you’re bringing luggage on board.
 That’s it.
 In the U.S., you can bring a gallon-sized bag filled with toiletries, as long as they’re all under 100mL.
 In Europe, it’s a sandwich bag.
-I learned this the hard way after parting ways with some of my favorite toiletries – don’t let that happen to you!
+I learned this the hard way after parting ways with some of my favorite toiletries – read this guide to budget airlines in Europe carefully, and don’t let that happen to you!

 Just because you’re traveling in the EU doesn’t mean there aren’t passport control regulations.
 Get to the airport early just in case!